 Baseline summary statistics are presented in Table 1.
 On average, boys are 15.92 years-old and girls are 15.21 years-old, and the age range is quite wide.
 This is plausibly due to delayed school start and high level of grade retake common in the area.
-All students are in grades 1 to 3 of secondary school.
+All students are in grades 1 to 3 of secondary school, which follows six years of primary school in the Tanzanian school system.